 I. Statement of Policy

 Missouri Valley College supports the use of service animals and emotional support animals on campus by students with disabilities in appropriate circumstances and in accordance with this policy.
 Those with questions about the use of service animals or emotional support animals should refer to this policy and/or contact the ADA/Section 504 Coordinator.
-The ADA/Section 504 Coordinator’s contact information is as follows: Debbie Coleman, (660) 831-4170, firstname.lastname@example.org, Student Success Center.
+The Director of Accessibility and Disability Services contact information is as follows: Debbie Coleman, (660) 831-4170, email@example.com, Ferguson Center #104

 - Examples of work or tasks that service animals perform include, but are not limited to: assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as books or the telephone, alerting a person to a sudden change in blood sugar levels, providing physical support and assistance with balance and stability to individuals with mobility disabilities, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

-B. Emotional Support Animals – An emotional support animal is a companion animal which provides therapeutic benefit, such as alleviating or mitigating symptoms of a person’s disability.
+Emotional Support Animals – An emotional support animal is a companion animal which provides a therapeutic benefit, such as alleviating or mitigating symptoms of a person’s disability.
 Emotional support animals are not service animals.
-However, emotional support animals will be permitted in residential facilities with prior approval from the ADA/Section 504 Coordinator pursuant to the procedures and standards outlined below.
+However, emotional support animals will be permitted in residential facilities with prior approval from the Director of Accessibility and Disability Services pursuant to the procedures and standards outlined below.
+ALL documentation (ESA Medical Release form, vaccination records, and roommate agreement) MUST be turned in no later than September 1 for fall semester and February 1 for spring semester.
+Failure to meet these deadlines will result in your animal not being approved until the following semester.

 III.
 Specific Procedures for Students

-A. Service Animals – Students with disabilities who wish to bring a service animal to the MVC campus – including residential facilities, classrooms, and other College buildings – may do so without prior approval.
-However, they are strongly encouraged to reach out to the ADA/Section 504 Coordinator to ensure that their experience bringing the animal to campus is smooth.
+Service Animals – Students with disabilities who wish to bring a service animal to the MVC campus – including residential facilities, classrooms, and other College buildings – may do so without prior approval.
+However, they are strongly encouraged to reach out to the Director of Accessibility and Disability Services to ensure that their experience bringing the animal to campus is smooth.
 Additionally, students with service animals who plan to live in residential facilities are also strongly encouraged to inform the Residence Life Staff that they plan to have a service animal living with them.
 Advance notice of a service animal in residential facilities may allow more flexibility in meeting a student’s needs.

-B. Emotional Support Animals – Students who wish to bring an emotional support animal into residential facilities as an exception to the “no pet” policy must go through the reasonable accommodation process with the ADA/Section 504 Coordinator.
-While accommodation requests will be accepted and considered at any time, requests should be made as far in advance as is reasonably possible before the student intends to bring the animal to campus in order to ensure timely consideration.
+Emotional Support Animals – Students who wish to bring an emotional support animal into residential facilities as an exception to the “no pet” policy must go through the reasonable accommodation process with the Director of Accessibility and Disability Services.
+ALL documentation (ESA Medical Release form, vaccination records, and roommate agreement) MUST be turned in no later than September 1 for fall semester and February 1 for spring semester.
+Failure to meet these deadlines will result in your animal not being approved until the following semester.
 An emotional support animal will not be allowed until formal approval has been received.

-- Upon receipt of a request for an emotional support animal, the ADA/Section 504 Coordinator will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.
+- Upon receipt of a request for an emotional support animal, the Director of Accessibility and Disability Services will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.
 This is an individualized assessment and determinations will be made on a case-by-case basis.

-ii.
-Information regarding the relationship between the disability and the relief the animal provides; and
+- Information regarding the relationship between the disability and the relief/therapeutic benefit the animal provides,

 IV.
 General Standards for the Removal of Service Animals or the Disapproval/Removal of Emotional Support Animals